tomwatkins1994/advent-of-code-2025/README.md

     * It occurred to me that ranges wholly contained within another range weren't being handled - added a test case and getting this to pass meant my solution was now correct
     * Refactoring was mostly just using built-in Kotlin features to reduce code

+## Day 06

+* **Part 1** - Definitely don't feel like my solution is efficient but working ok, holding off improving until I know what part 2 is